Utah student leaders criticize school response to murder

-SALT LAKE CITY (AP) - University of Utah student leaders have criticized the administration for how it handled concerns by a student-athlete before she was fatally shot by a man she previously dated.
+SALT LAKE CITY (AP) - Student leaders criticized University of Utah administrators for how they handled concerns by a student-athlete before she was fatally shot by a man she previously dated.

-The Salt Lake Tribune reports that the Associated Students of the University of Utah released a public statement condemning the school about a year after 21-year-old Lauren McCluskey was murdered by a 37-year-old registered sex offender on parole.
+The Associated Students of the University of Utah released a public statement condemning the school about a year after Lauren McCluskey, 21, was killed by a 37-year-old registered sex offender on parole, The Salt Lake Tribune reports .

+McCluskey was fatally shot outside her campus dorm Oct.
+22 by Melvin Rowland, who killed himself hours later, authorities said.

-Officials say the McCluskey family filed a $56 million lawsuit against the university for lack of protection.
+The fallout from her death has led to the police chief retiring, an officer quitting and the firing of a detective, authorities said.
+The McCluskey family also filed a $56 million lawsuit against the university for not protecting their daughter.

-Students say they were prompted to act this week with a formal critique after the school requested a judge dismiss the lawsuit.
+Students were prompted to act this week with a formal critique after the Salt Lake City-based university requested a judge dismiss the lawsuit, student government said.

+“(We) are opposed to statements made by the University of Utah that have been widely interpreted as victim-blaming as part of this lawsuit,” student leaders said in a formal critique.

-University officials say they had no clearly established constitutional requirement to protect its students from visitors to campus who are not under university control.
+There were no clearly established constitutional requirements to protect its students from visitors to campus who are not under university control, university officials said.

+“Nowhere in the motion does it state that the university’s ‘officers had no obligation to protect McCluskey from her attacker,’ ” said Phyllis Vetter, the university’s general counsel, in a letter sent to the student government.

+Independent investigators found McCluskey had contacted campus police several times in the weeks before that to report harassment after ending their relationship Oct.
+9, and many of those concerns were not taken seriously, the newspaper reported.
+The department also had failed to train officers on how to recognize the warning signs for escalating domestic violence.

 Information from: The Salt Lake Tribune, http://www.sltrib.com